 A former business development executive at international law firms Proskauer Rose, Mintz Levin and Ropes & Gray, and past president of the Massachusetts Sports Partnership, Steve is a member of Irish Network Boston and the Boston Irish Business Association (BIBA), and an active board member of the Dedham Community House and City Year Boston.
 He is a graduate Holy Cross College and the New England Law School.

 SVP, Technology Strategy & Business Development, Trucode

-Susan Whoriskey, PhD is SVP of Technology Strategy and Business Development at Trucode.
-Previously, she served on the founding Executive Teams of Cubist Pharmaceuticals (CBST), Momenta Pharmaceuticals (MNTA), and Moderna Therapeutics.
-As a member of the Executive Teams, Dr. Whoriskey played key roles in building teams, managing translation of academic inventions into therapeutic modalities, completing venture capital financings, overseeing numerous patent filings, negotiating corporate partnerships, completing IPOs (CBST, MNTA) and follow-on financings and achieving four FDA drug approvals to date.
+Susan advises Trucode, a privately held biotechnology company as Senior Vice President of Technology Strategy and Business Development.
+Previously, she served on the founding Executive Teams of Cubist Pharmaceuticals (CBST), Momenta Pharmaceuticals (MNTA), and Moderna Therapeutics (MRNA).
+As a member of the Executive Teams, Dr. Whoriskey had responsibilities for technology strategies, intellectual property and business development.
+She has played key roles in building teams, managing the translation of academic inventions into therapeutic modalities, completing venture capital financings, negotiating corporate partnerships, completing IPOs (CBST, MNTA, MRNA) and follow-on financings and achieving four FDA drug approvals to date.

 She has been a consultant to the venture capital firm Polaris Venture Partners and an Entrepreneur in Residence at MIT.
 Dr. Whoriskey earned her BS from University of Massachusetts-Amherst and PhD from UCLA and was a Research Fellow in Molecular Genetics at Harvard Medical School with a 2009 Nobel Prize winner.
-She is an inventor on numerous issued patents and a recipient of an Honorary Doctorate in Biotechnology and Entrepreneurism from the University of Ulster.
+She is an inventor on over 50 issued and pending patents and a recipient of an Honorary Doctorate in Biotechnology and Entrepreneurism from the University of Ulster.